The Ultimate Guide to preventing slip and falls

 Starting an exercise program can be scary.
 It can also be very frustrating because it takes time to see results.
 Don’t give up.
 Find a friend or family member to exercise with you or use a professional to guide you.
 The long-term benefits are far too great to give up prematurely.

-People tend to spend a majority of their time in their home; therefore, it is no surprise that the home environmental factors cause many falls.
-Indeed, 55% of fall related injuries occur inside the home with an additional 23% of injuries occurring just outside the home on curbs and sidewalks.
+People tend to spend the majority of their time in their homes; therefore, it is no surprise that home environmental factors cause many falls.
+Indeed, 55% of fall-related injuries occur inside the home with an additional 23% of injuries occurring just outside the home on curbs and sidewalks.
 It is estimated that between 35% and 40% of falls result from environmental-related factors.
 The environment is interactive with other intrinsic and extrinsic risk factors; therefore, it is a prime element for modification.

 Books have been written and professionals specialize in home modification to reduce various risks, including the risk of falls.
 This guide is insufficient to determine what makes a safe living environment, so it is imperative that you hire a professional to conduct a home assessment and develop a plan.
 The plan should factor in the environment, health status, and behavioral patterns of the occupants, as well as outside-the-home risks like curbs, sidewalks, and patios.
 This is not a one-size-fits-all endeavor.
 Everyone interacts with their environment differently so an individualized assessment and plan should be obtained.